Our Annual Contest for Aspiring Entrepreneurs

 How do I enter?

-Interested students and alumni must first complete and submit an electronic copy of an Intent to Compete form to firstname.lastname@example.org by due date established in the guidelines.
-Potential competitors must then submit an electronic zipped folder* containing 1) their concept plan, 2) a completed W-9 form for each team member, and 3) a statement waiving confidentiality for the purposes of judging (one per team) to email@example.com by the deadline established in the guidelines.
-Please include in the zipped folder but as a separate file, a cover letter with concept name, list of team members, and name of school and class year for all team members.
+Interested students and alumni must first complete and submit an Intent to Compete form to ensure they receive important communications about the competition.
+Participants must then submit an electronic zipped folder containing 1) their concept plan, 2) a completed W-9 form for each team member, and 3) a statement waiving confidentiality for the purposes of judging (one per team) to firstname.lastname@example.org by the deadline established in the guidelines.
+In the zipped folder, please include a separate file with the following information:

 2018: SKIN-spiration Truck